-Your organization needs a data governance strategy that is as unique as your particular operation.
-While small organizations can afford to quickly grant data access to users due to size, bigger organizations should follow a more rigid process.
+Data governance is not a ‘one size fits all’ system.
+Your organization will need a strategy this is as unique as you are.
+Small organizations can afford to grant data access to users faster, due to size.
+Bigger organizations should follow a more rigid process.
 The Data Governance Framework laid out by the Data Governance Institute is a good place to start.
-They describe this framework as “a logical structure for classifying, organizing, and communicating complex activities involved in making decisions about and taking action on enterprise data.”
+They describe this framework as a “logical structure” for data organization and activities.
+This is especially true with regards to “making decisions and taking action on…data.”
 Here’s their visual chart of the framework in action:

-While applying this framework assigns rigorous accountability and a clear process for making decisions about data, it does have drawbacks.
-This kind of strict governance leaves little room for flexibility, which slows down decision making.
+Applying this framework assigns rigorous accountability.
+It also provides a clear process for making decisions.
+But, it does have a drawback.
+This kind of strict governance leaves little room for flexibility.
+Unfortunately, this slows down decision making.
 In short, strict processes can have a monetary impact on an organization in the short term.

 Better Governance through Data Classification

 To strike the right balance, consider the classification of your data.
-Just as not all data is created equal, not all data needs to adhere to the strictest of controls.
-To determine what data needs to be strictly governed vs informally governed, my agency refers to the Federal Information Processing Standards publication 199 published by the National Institute of Standards and Technology.
-This document covers the categorization of information and information systems, as seen in this chart:
+Not all data is equal, so not all data needs to adhere to the strictest of controls.
+How do you know the difference?
+What data needs high levels of governance vs standard governance?
+At Atlantic BT, we refer to the Federal Information Processing Standards.
+This document covers the categorization of information.
+It also covers information systems as seen in this chart:

-With an informal governance framework, data that has a low potential impact of compromising confidentiality, integrity, or availability does not need to follow strict governance for user access.
-This can ease access to useful data for more stakeholders in an organization, enabling faster and better decisions with minimal risk.
+An informal governance framework will be best for data that is low risk.
+The odds of it compromising confidentiality and integrity are small.
+This kind of data does not need to follow strict governance for user access.
+Stakeholders can then access this data with ease.
+As a result, faster and better decisions can occur with minimal risk.

 Who has accessibility to what data?

 A subset of governance is security through user access controls.
-User access controls are similar to role-based access (which will be addressed later) in that views to data are restricted based on who actually needs to use/see the data.
+User access controls are like role-based access.
+There are restrictions to data with regards to who actually needs to use/see it.
 For example: marketer 1 works for client A but not client B, so she has access to analytics data for A’s campaign but not B’s.
 Likewise, marketer 2 works for client B but not A and so he doesn’t have access to client A’s data.

 One way to achieve this level of security is through a data access policy engine.
 These tools allow you to give users access to the exact data needed to do a specific job and nothing else.
-Adopt an informal governance approach to security, and you can quickly grant access to additional information as projects get transferred or somebody is added.
+You can grant access to more information as projects get transferred or the team adds a new member.
+Even better, you can do all this faster.
 Granting access can be as informal as sending an instant message to a data steward.
-The caveat here is that the data steward has a tough spot to fill, as he/she should have a general understanding of every employee’s role to determine if they actually need the information to complete a job.
+There is a caveat.
+The data steward has a tough spot to fill.
+They must have a general understanding of every employee’s role.
+It’s the only way they can determine if an employee needs the information to complete a job.

 A more specific aspect of user access controls are role-based access controls.
 These are specific to an employee of an organization where access to data is dependent on a combination of department, location, and job title.
 Just like with user access controls, you can govern these through an informal structure to decrease the steps someone might have to go through to access data.
 Again, this should only be applied to data that has a low potential impact for an organization in case that data is compromised.